kayvane1/brave-api/README.md

 Brave Search doesn’t track you or your queries, it's a privacy-preserving alternative to Google Search.
 It offers many endpoints for developers to build on top of.
 This module is a wrapper for the Brave Search API.

 Notes:
-- This repo is under active development and is not yet ready for production use.
+- This repo is under active development and is not yet ready for production use, please raise any issues you find / PRs with fixes.
-- Pypi is currently not accepting new registrations, so this package is not yet available on Pypi.
-Once Pypi is accepting new registrations, this package will be available on Pypi.

 ## Installation
 To get started, install the package using pip: